hiperwalk/hiperwalk/docs/install/index.rst

    pip3 install pytest

-The newly installed programs are needed for the following purposes.
+These newly installed programs serve the following purposes:

-* git: download neblina-core, pyneblina, hiperwalk;
+* git: used to download neblina-core, pyneblina, and hiperwalk;
-* g++: compiling neblina-core;
+* g++: used for compiling neblina-core;
-* cmake: compiling neblina-core;
+* cmake: essential for compiling neblina-core;
-* libgtest-dev: test if neblina-core installation is correct;
+* libgtest-dev: verifies the successful installation of neblina-core;
-* python3-distutils: install pyneblina;
+* python3-distutils: aids in the installation of pyneblina;
-* python3-pip: install Python libraries;
+* python3-pip: necessary for installing Python libraries;
-* pytest: test pyneblina.
+* pytest: helps test pyneblina.

-It is **recommend** but not necessary to install FFmpeg.
-It is used for generating animations.
+Although it's not essential, we **recommend** installing FFmpeg, which is used for generating animations.

 .. code-block:: shell